 Last Updated on by

 Ushuaia is an ideal base for day hikes in Patagonia, taking you through breathtaking mountains, lakes, and glaciers.
-This post will cover the best day hikes in Ushuaia, plus tips for getting around and staying in Ushuaia.
+This post will cover the best day hikes in Ushuaia, plus tips on getting around and where to stay in Ushuaia.

 Tierra Del Fuego National Park